Women and girls enjoying their rights to water and sanitation: Simavi's Theory of Change

 How do we increase our impact?

 We continually work to improve our impact.
 We make use of a variety of evidence, from our monitoring systems, evaluations and consultations with key stakeholders, to inform programmes and our lobby and advocacy work.
 And we invest in learning during the programme cycle, with stakeholders, and partner organisations, within specific areas and between countries.
+We are open to feedback on our goals and ways of working.
+Shifting the power is at the core of our strategy: shifting leadership to our partners and the women and girls themselves.
+For us, feminist leadership is about mutual respect, working and learning together with an open mind.

 Long-term outcomes, which ultimately lead to all women and girls being able to enjoy their human rights to water and sanitation, are placed above the accountability ceiling in our Theory of Change.
 This is because Simavi is only one of many players that contribute to these outcomes.
 By cooperating with and influencing other stakeholders we try to maximise our impact on this level.
 Always with our ultimate goal in mind: making sure that all women and girls enjoy their human rights to water and sanitation.